 Another major benefit of rosemary comes in the realm of cognition and mental health.
 In 2003, a randomized study of 140 subjects, using a cognitive assessment battery test and self-assessment mood scale, found that inhalation of rosemary and lavender oils enhanced cognitive function.
 Rosemary has long been thought to help with memory—in fact, Greek students over 2000 years ago placed sprigs of it in their hair during exams!—so it’s fascinating to finally see science back up these age-old remedies.

-Rosemary oil or extract has also been found to reduce stress and depression, improve vascular health, help control blood glucose levels, reduce toxic chemical-induced liver damage and cirrhosis, and even have an anticarcinogenic effect by reducing the expression of a number of proinflammatory genes.
+Rosemary oil or extract has also been found to reduce stress and depression, improve vascular health, reduce toxic chemical-induced liver damage and cirrhosis, and even have an anticarcinogenic effect by reducing the expression of a number of proinflammatory genes.
 A recent randomized controlled clinical trial found it to be equivalent to minoxidil at creating hair regrowth, but with less itching.

 Thyme is a delicious, earthy herb you’ll find in various cuisines, particularly Mediterranean ones as this plant thrives in a hot climate.
 However, certain types of thyme, such as garden thyme, can also thrive if planted in autumn.